Hoopoes/CodersInventory/docs/root/environment/deep-learning/torch.md

 - **[Poetry](https://python-poetry.org){:target="_blank" rel="noopener noreferrer"}**: A dependency management tool (similar to npm for Node.js).

 ## 🛠️ Setup
-1. Initialize Poetry in Your Project:

-    ```bash
-    poetry init
-    ```

-2. Configure Poetry for CPU or GPU Support:

 Based on your hardware, update your `pyproject.toml` file with the appropriate configuration.

 ### CPU Configuration `(pyproject.toml)`

 This configuration installs a version of PyTorch optimized for CPU usage.